dalexco/dalexco/README.md

 - 👋 Hi, I’m @dalexco
-- 👀 I’m interested in data science
+- 👀 I’m interested in Data Science
 - 🌱 I’m currently learning R and stats
-- 💞️ I’m looking to collaborate on any entry-level R-based projects
+- 💞️ I’m looking to collaborate on any entry-level, R-based projects
 - 📫 How to reach me: www.linkedin.com/in/davidalexcolledge

 <!---